2 Feb 2023

-Whether for work or leisure, travelling is a uniform aspect of modern life.
-In the same way WhatsApp changed the way people made international calls, it also made communication while travelling, or holidaying, a lot easier.
+Whether for work or leisure, traveling is a uniform aspect of modern life.
+In the same way WhatsApp changed the way people made international calls, it also made communication while traveling, or holidaying, a lot easier.
 Now, many who work overseas can keep in touch with long distance family members without paying an arm and a leg in extortionate phone bills.

+A question people often have is why do people use Whatsapp?
 The broad availability of the software is certainly a big factor in WhatsApp's popularity.
-Unlike similar apps that are exclusive to Apple, Android, or Windows devices, WhatsApp is what is commonly referred to as 'platform agnostic', meaning the app can be installed on almost any device.
+Unlike similar apps that are exclusive to Apple, Android, or Windows devices, Whatsapp messenger is what is commonly referred to as 'platform agnostic', meaning the app can be installed on almost any device.

 Sharing contacts, content, your location, and broadcasting your status are cool features of the app and as there are so many active users, it's only then that other users can truly make the most of these features.

 Even as a business owner, the day to day workings of contacting staff, sending receipts and sharing documents is made easier thanks to WhatsApp.

 Gone are the days of wildly expensive international phone calls.
 A big part of WhatsApp’s popularity is that you can call anyone you like, wherever they are in the world, without paying a single fee.